acend/go-basics-training/content/en/docs/overview/interfaces.md

 ```

 It takes any type (`interface{}`) and returns the serialized data (`[]byte`) or an error (`error`) if something went wrong during the serialization.

-Since a function which takes an empty interface as input does not know of which type an input is they use reflection and type assertion (see next part) to handle the input.

 {{%optional title="Type Assertion"%}}
 With type assertion we can obtain the underlying concrete type of an interface type.